SiigoDev/siigo_sdk_javascript/docs/JournalEntryApi.md

 > JournalEntryViewModel getJournal(id)

-Gets a Journal by GUID.
+Gets the journal entry by GUID.

 ### Example